photobooth-app/photobooth-docs/docs/setup/shareservice.md

 - check php error log in the folder where dl.php is located.
 - ensure the dl.php directory has write-permission for the webserver.
 - check photobooth error log.
+- nginx needs to be [configured for longrunning http-requests](https://github.com/photobooth-app/photobooth-app/issues/140#issuecomment-1856841684)

 ## Method B: Share via local WiFi